Camelia Somers

 Camelia Marie Somers (born October 2, 1995) is an American actress and Suzanne Somers' granddaughter.
 She is known for her television role as Charlotte on the daytime soap opera The Bold and the Beautiful on CBS.

-Personal life
+Early life

 Somers was born in Los Angeles, California.
 Her father, Bruce Somers Jr., is the owner and chief storyteller of Sincbox Media.
-Her mother, Caroline Somers, is a writer and a producer.
+Her mother, Caroline Somers, is an author, businesswoman and a producer.
 Somers has done commercials in the past at a young age.
-She attended Harvard Westlake in Studio City, California where she played a leading role in the school's production of the musical Hairspray.
+She attended Harvard Westlake in Studio City, California, where she played a leading role in the school's production of the musical Hairspray.
 She was also involved in choir and cheer/dance.
-Somers attended the University of Southern California graduating in 2018.
+Somers attended the University of Southern California, graduating in 2018.